Instructions for Authors

 Free videos are allocated a maximum of 6 minutes with 2 minutes discussion.
 Video content should be made in the perspective of educating surgeons and members of surgical teams to improve the care of the surgical patient as well as safeguard the standards of care in an optimal practice environment.
 Narration is required and must be in English.

-Review will be based on a classical written abstract scheme.
+Review will be based on a classical written abstract scheme and a video.
 Together with the written submission, you are required to upload a low quality video (max.
 50MB) during the abstract submission process.
 You can lower the size of the rough file by compressing to eg. compression H.264, lower the resolution to 640x360px and/or lower the frame rate to 15fps (adds a slight stutter, but axes the size to 75%).
 Also changing bitrate can make you rough file smaller.
 During the conference, obviously the full quality video needs to be shown.
+This submission video file should not contain any referal to your instutional affiliation, bearing the risk of rejection as submitted videos are scored anonymously as well.

 At the time of the conference, the full quality video files should be presented in advance to the session at the technicians desk to test the movie.
 Be sure to have a windows compatible file, i.e. with file extension avi, mpeg2 or QuickTime.
 Note that some avi-movies sometimes may cause incompatibility with the software depending on the encoding process, and that the subsequent software decoder may not be available at the time of the conference.